Breastmilk, Lactation, and Infant Loss

 - Breasts can also be swollen from these fluids and feel uncomfortable

-- Cold packs and reverse pressure softening can relieve pain and help fluids move into lymph system
+- Cold packs and reverse pressure softening can relieve pain and help fluids move into the lymph system

 - Check https://kellymom.com/bf/concerns/mother/rev_pressure_soft_cotterman/ for more information